CristianRomero1234/App_asistente_estudio/README.md

 ---

-First, we will link to google docs (search for Google Docs anchor tag and add the href attribut pointing to "https://docs.google.com/")
+First, we will link to google docs (search for Google Docs anchor tag in you file index.html and add the href attribute pointing to "https://docs.google.com/")

 `...   <li><a class="dropdown-item" href="https://docs.google.com/">Google Docs</a></li> ...`

+---

+Then, we will link to an online pdf editor in our case: https://openpdf.com/lp/edit-pdf.html (search for Online PDF editor< anchor tag in you file index.html and add the href attribute pointing to "https://openpdf.com/lp/edit-pdf.html")
+`... <li><a class="dropdown-item" href="https://openpdf.com/lp/edit-pdf.html">Online PDF editor</a></li> ...`